Register for an Upcoming BIAA Webinar

 Live Webinar on August 20, 2026, at 3:00-4:00 pm ET

-Concussion is one of the most common injuries in youth football, yet it is commonly missed or underreported.
+Concussion is one of the most common injuries in youth football, yet it is often misunderstood, underreported, and inadequately managed.
 Young athletes’ developing brains may be especially vulnerable to the short- and long-term effects of concussion, making education and prevention critical.
-In this webinar, participants will explore the current science of concussion in youth football, including risk factors, signs and symptoms, recovery considerations, and evidence-based strategies to reduce injury and support safe return to play and learning.
+In this webinar, hosted by the Brain Injury Association of America and the National Athletic Trainers’ Association, in collaboration with experts from Indiana University and the University of North Carolina at Chapel Hill, participants will explore the current science of concussion in youth football.
+Drs.
+Dana Waltzman and Johna Register-Mihalik will cover risk factors, signs and symptoms, recovery considerations, and evidence-based strategies to reduce injury and support safe return to play and learning.
 The session will also address the role of parents, coaches, schools, and healthcare providers in creating safer environments for young athletes.

 Click here to register.